Al3xics/UnrealTopDownShooter/README.md

 ## Download and Play

-You can download the game by visiting my itch.io page to download the game named "Unreal Top Down Shooter" :
+You can download the game by visiting my itch.io page to download the game named `Unreal Top Down Shooter` :
 - [al3xics.itch.io](https://al3xics.itch.io/)

 ## Installation